maywanel/philo/philo_bonus/DOCUMENTATION.md

 2. However, there was no proper mechanism for the death detection to propagate to the main philosopher process routine.
 3. When using a direct `exit(1)` call in the death_monitor thread, the program would terminate without proper cleanup, causing memory leaks.
 4. Without an exit call, the program would hang indefinitely.
+5. Even with proper death flag checking in child processes, there was still an intermittent hang issue due to the parent process not forcefully terminating all child processes.
+6. The final hang issue was due to the parent process blocking indefinitely in the `wait()` call, even after killing the child processes.

 ## Changes Made